 It helps you develop real-life experiences through multiple easy-to-use games and over 30,000 native speaker video clips in the “learn with locals” pro version.

-Pros: Memrise offers you to learn in joyful ways, including memes and gamification; this makes your learning fast-paced and productive.
+Pros: Memrise allows you to learn joyfully, using memes and gamification to make learning fast-paced and productive.

 You can select from different languages, levels, and courses on the platform.
-You may not find some possibilities elsewhere.
+Some possibilities may not be available elsewhere.

-Cons: The quality of user-created content deviates a lot, and the exercises can frequently get repetitive.
+Cons: The quality of user-created content deviates significantly, and the exercises can frequently become repetitive.
 I didn’t find Memrise convenient.

 Memrise mainly focuses on a basic glossary and leaves much to be desired.
 The format is not suitable beyond that.
-Like Duolingo, if English is not your primary language, it confines your options.
+Like Duolingo, it confines your options if English is not your primary language.

 Available on: Android, iOS, Web.